What Warren Buffett Looks for in a Company

-The easiest way to find you competitive advantage is to answer these questions:
+The easiest way to find your competitive advantage is to answer these questions:

-- What is my company best at in my market?
+- What is my company best in my market?

 By answering these questions, the financial services firm discovered the following are really its competitive advantages:

-- Ranked in top 10 percent of money managers who beat S&P nationally
+- Ranked in the top 10% of money managers who beat S&P nationally

 - Fastest-growing American Funds money manager in '00, '01, '02

-- Only firm ever featured by American Funds in its advisory newsletter
+- The only firm ever featured by American Funds in its advisory newsletter

-- Sandy, an interior designer, determined she was best at increasing developers' sales ratio by 35 percent and was the only design team chosen by the top 10 luxury developers in the state.
+- Sandy, an interior designer, determined she was best at increasing developers' sales ratio by 35% and was the only design team chosen by the top 10 luxury developers in the state.